marc131183/Covid19-Cases/README.md

       {continent} = "Asia"

-- Query 2: Get all countries that are either in Europe or have new a population of 10000000 or bigger
+- Query 2: Get all countries that are either in Europe or have a population of 10000000 or bigger

       {continent} = "Europe" or {population} >= 10000000

 As one might have observed, columns should be put into curly brackets: {column_name}.
 Column names can be taken out of the visualization tool.
 Names should be put into quotation marks: "Name".
 Numbers can be put in without using any extra notation.
 And expressions should be linked by and/or.
 More examples:

-- Query 3: Get all countries that are in North- or South America and have a human development index of smaller than 30
+- Query 3: Get all countries that are either in North- or South America and have a human development index of smaller than 30

       ({continent} = "North America" or {continent} = "South America") and {human_development_index} < 30